rhumbertgz/mbit-keynote/README.md

 # mbit-keynote
-Control your Keynote presentation with a BBC micro:bit using [node-bbc-microbit](https://github.com/sandeepmistry/node-bbc-microbit)
+Control your Keynote presentation using the buttons of your micro:bit.

 ## Prerequisites